Romaniote Jews: History

-Jews have lived in Greece since at least the Second Temple era.
+Jews have lived in Greece since at least the Second Temple era (516 BCE – 70 CE).
 Recorded Jewish presence in Greece dates back over 2,300 years to the time of Alexander the Great.
 The earliest reference to a Greek Jew is an inscription dated c.
 300–250 BCE, found in Oropos, a small coastal town between Athens and Boeotia, which refers to "Moschos, son of Moschion the Jew", who may have been a slave.

 A Hellenistic Jewish synagogue was discovered in 1829 near the ancient military port of the capital of the island of Aegina by the Scottish-German historian Ludwig Ross, who was working for the court of King Otto of Greece.
-The floor was covered for protection and was studied again by Thiersch in 1901, Furtwängler in 1904, E. Sukenik in 1928 and the German archaeologist Gabriel Welter in 1932 under the auspices of the National Archaeological Service.
+The floor was covered for protection and was studied again by Thiersch in 1901, Furtwängler in 1904, E. Sukenik in 1928 and Gabriel Welter in 1932 under the auspices of the National Archaeological Service.
 Based on the quality of the floor's mosaic, the building is believed to have been constructed in the 4th century CE (300–350 CE) and used until the 7th century.
 The mosaic floor of the synagogue consists of multi-colored tesserae that create the impression of a carpet, in a geometric pattern of blue, gray, red and white.
 Two Greek inscriptions were found in front of the synagogue's entrance, on the western side of the building.
 Today, only part of the synagogue's mosaic floor is extant, and it has been moved from its original location to the courtyard of the island's Archaeological Museum.